 Studying abroad offers you an incredible chance to enrich your life and career prospects by meeting different cultures, people and work in different environments.

-The International Exchange Programme (IEP) enables you to study abroad for a full academic year, or if permitted by your academic School, the first semester of Year Two of a Three Year degree programme.
+The International Exchange Programme (IEP) enables you to study abroad for a full academic year, or if permitted by your academic school, autumn semester of year 2 of a three-year degree programme.

-Please consult full Terms and Conditions for the Student Exchange Programme at Queen Mary here: Terms and Conditions Student Exchange Programme [PDF 137KB], as well as the General Conditions of Participation on the Terms and Conditions webpage.
+Please consult full Terms and Conditions for the Student Exchange Programme at Queen Mary here: Terms and Conditions Outbound Student Exchange Programme [PDF 608KB], as well as the General Conditions of Participation on the Terms and Conditions webpage.

 When can I go?

 When you can go on your study placement depends on your degree programme.
 To find out more about your options, please review your options by consulting the list of partner universities and getting in touch with your academic School/Department Coordinator.